 Jaylin Cezar-Butac, CNA to LPN Bridge Program Student

 Hale Makua has partnered with the University of Hawaiʻi Maui College (UHMC) Practical Nursing program for the past five years to help train and develop Licensed Practical Nurses (LPNs).
-Starting in January 2023, UH Maui College will launch a new program called the CNA to LPN Bridge Program which aims at developing working CNAs at Hale Makua and other OPH facilities on Oʻahu and Kauaʻi into Practical Nurses in 12 months.
+Starting in January 2023, UH Maui College launched a new program called the CNA to LPN Bridge Program which aims at developing working CNAs at Hale Makua and other OPH facilities on Oʻahu and Kauaʻi into Practical Nurses in 12 months.
 This Bridge program will double the number of LPN graduates annually throughout the state.

 The program offers online lectures, and in-person labs and clinicals are provided at the employer’s site.
 Those in the program will be scheduled to work to maintain part-time CNA hours.